 - e.g. agricultural products can be reported in MT, in 1,000 MT, in quintales, etc. - e.g. most trade data is reported in MT - e.g. most calories conversion tables are in cal.
-Per kilograms c) Reference period

-$\rightarrow$ Need to unify these units
+Per kilograms - $\rightarrow$ Need to unify these units

-It is recommended that countries elaborate balance sheets in MT begins in the first month of the calendar (Jan./Dec.)
+It is recommended that countries elaborate balance sheets in MT